kingharrison/rules.rockdafloor/README.md

 ### Pro

-The Pro Level is for athletes who have competed at a high level and are competing at events to win money.
-Pro carries the largest monetary prizes at an RDF battle.
+The Pro Level is for athletes who have competed at a high level in events.

 Count-Off: None — Pro rounds are not counted off.